TapToCommunity/tapto/docs/readers.md

 ## DIY NFC Reader

-:question: Are you a potential vendor?
-This reader is fully open source and we're always looking for more vendors to offer it for sale.
-Check out the [DIY NFC Reader Build Guide](diyreader.md) for details.

 <img src="../assets/images/readers/diyreader.jpg" width=300 />

 The DIY NFC Reader is a TapTo community project aiming to offer a high quality and reliable reader at a low price, which is guaranteed to work with TapTo software.